wearep3r/apollo/README.md

 **PRO TIP**: spin up a development machine on Vagrant to test your code against.
 Simply make sure to add your space's ssh-keys to the machine and set up your Nodesfile.yml accordingly.

 Follow one of the [examples](docs/examples.md) to get yourself a machine to deploy apollo to.

+### Issues / Troubleshooting

+- `+[__NSCFConstantString initialize] may have been in progress in another thread when fork() was called.
+We cannot safely call it or ignore it in the fork() child process.
+Crashing instead.`:  https://stackoverflow.com/questions/50168647/multiprocessing-causes-python-to-crash-and-gives-an-error-may-have-been-in-progr

 ## Contributing